Anish-Rooj-cpu/Single-Cycle-RISCV-Processor-using-Verilog-HDL/README.md

  - J-type: `jal`

 # Simulation
- The Codes have been simulated in the EDA Playground and also they have been Synthesised in Vivado
+ The Codes have been simulated in the EDA Playground and also they have been Synthesized in Vivado
  - Link of EDA Playground : https://edaplayground.com/x/XeZr

 # Testing and Verificiation